“Time management is not a peripheral activity or skill. It is the core skill upon which everything else in life depends.” — Brian Tracy

 Over to You

 There you have it.
-We’ve shared 25 simple yet pragmatic tips that will help you streamline your routine and make you achieve the maximum no matter how busy you are.
-Give us a shout out if you’ve found these tips.
-Also, let us know if you’d like to get more tips added to this list.
+We’ve shared 25 simple yet pragmatic time management techniques that will help you streamline your routine and make you achieve the maximum no matter how busy you are.
+Give us a shout out if you’ve found these time management techniques useful.
+If you know about time management techniques and time management tools that we have not mentioned here, let us know in the comments section below.